ucb-dataj/2018/md/questions.md

 Walk us through it, step by step.
 Don't just say "I followed the instructions," describe the instructions you followed.
 You're aiming for something like this:

 > I can download Refine just fine, but when I try to actually open it, I get an error that says the file is corrupted: "OpenRefine is damaged and can't be opened.
-You should move it to the Trash" -- I've downloaded it three time from three different browsers and I keep getting the same error.
+You should move it to the Trash" -- I've downloaded it three times from three different browsers and I keep getting the same error.

-(If you are actually getting that particular error, [the solution](https://github.com/OpenRefine/OpenRefine/issues/590) is not particularly intuitive: You have to fix your Privacy and Security settings.
+(If you are actually getting that particular error, [the solution](https://github.com/OpenRefine/OpenRefine/issues/590) is not particularly intuitive: You have to fix your Privacy and Security settings.)

-## Where should you get help?
+### Where should you get help?

 You're always welcome to ask your instructors for help.
 When you're stuck on a technical problem ("Am I on the right track with my pitch?" is not a technical problem; "Why is QGIS drawing San Francisco's shapefiles in the middle of the bay?" is a technical problem) consider opening [a new issue](https://github.com/ucb-dataj/2018/issues).
 It's good practice.